rearc-data/analytics-quest/README.md

 We have many more for you to solve as a member of the Rearc team!

 ### Q. What if I fail?
-Do.
-Or do not.
 There is no fail.
+Complete whatever you can and then submit your work.
+Doing everything in the quest is not a guarantee that you will "pass" the quest, just like not doing something is not a guarantee you will "fail" the quest.

 ### Q. Can I share this quest with others?
 No. If you host your answers in version control such as Github, we ask that you please keep the repository private.